Frequently Asked Questions - a great place to learn and refresh your knowledge of the Method.Learn More

 So, within a week, we had an appointment to see Lizzie, our new Bates’ teacher.
 Luke, my very supportive husband who was happy to try something new which might help Alexa, came along with Alexa and I to the appointment.
 I was refreshed to see that all Lizzie did with Alexa was to play games – albeit games which really helped Alexa use her wonderful eyes – which Alexa loved.
 (Alexa is a very lively, bright and active child).
 She was less good at palming as it involved sitting down and relaxing – not what my two year old likes doing in the morning!
 But over the months, she has really improved and sometimes, she sits and palms of her own accord when as she puts it, “my eyes are tired, Mummy”.
 Lizzie made us see that there is nothing wrong with Alexa – when she is tired or stressed, her eyes simply drift in response to that stress.
 When I am tired, I always get a cough and in the same way, Alexa’s stress is seen in her eyes.

-Lizzie made us appreciate also that at Alexa’s age, she copies absolutely everything we do.
-Although Luke has 20/20 vision, he quite often sits staring at the TV, laptop or his Ipad.
+Lizzie also helped us appreciate that at Alexa’s age, she copies absolutely everything we do.
+Although Luke has 20/20 vision, he quite often sits staring at the TV, laptop or his iPad.
 Equally, I was wearing my glasses all the time, so Alexa naturally would have thought that that was the norm.
 So Lizzie encouraged me to have some Bates’ classes too as more than Alexa, it was I who needed help to see.

 How right she was!
 With a prescription of -5/5.5 in each eye and a strong prescription of astigmatism too, I was determined not to let my child’s eyesight difficulties be due to my own weaknesses.
 So, having had one Bates’ class, I stopped wearing my glasses altogether in September.
 Drastic, yes but I have never looked back.